Melbourne Ice: Docklands era

 Spurred on by their 2024 grand final defeat, Melbourne were the most competitive team in the 2025 AIHL season, winning 20 games, five more than the next closest team.
 Only losing 2 games in regulation for the whole season, they comfortably finished on top of the ladder.
 They faced Newcastle again in the semi final.
 Leading 4-0 early in the second period, Newcastle came back with a burst of 3 goals in under two minutes.
 However Ice fought back to take a 6-4 victory, setting up a grand final rematch with Canberra.
 This year Ice were not to be denied.
 In the first period, Ice took a 3-0 lead.
 In a repeat of their previous final, Brave scored 3 unanswered goals to level the score.
-With 3 minutes to go, Tyrone Bront scored to regain the lead.
+With 3 minutes to go in the period, Tyrone Bront scored to regain the lead.
 In the last period, Melbourne ran away with 3 more goals to win 7-3, avenging their previous grand final defeat and winning their first Goodall cup since 2017.